clementB94/dashboard_python/README.md

-Once You have installed Dash and all others dependecies, you need download the code and execute the main python file (python main.py).
+Once you have installed Dash and all others dependecies, you need download the code and execute the main python file (python main.py).
 The Python's depencies required for the compilation are :  Dash, Pandas, Plotly, Numpy and Scipy.
-When the code is executed a Localhost link appears, you need to clikc on it, it will show the Dashboard on a website. (you might wait a bit because there is a lot of datas and graphs to browse)
+When the code is executed a localhost link appears, you need to click on it, it will show the Dashboard on a website. (you might wait a bit because there is a lot of datas and graphs to browse)
 ![image](https://user-images.githubusercontent.com/81488993/137878172-b2130bc2-6b4e-4ebb-a849-cc70e5e95957.png)